-- You are responsible for opting to receive transaction notifications and provide a complete and accurate Singapore mobile phone number to HSBC in order to receive such notification.
+You are responsible for opting to receive transaction notifications and for providing a complete and accurate Singapore mobile phone number to us in order to receive such notifications.

-- You should monitor all account transactions, which should include enabling transaction notification alerts on any device used to receive transaction notifications, and notify HSBC of any unauthorised, suspicious or erroneous transactions by contacting your Relationship Manager as soon as possible.
+You should monitor all account transactions, which includes enabling transaction notification alerts on any device used to receive transaction notifications, and notify us of any unauthorised, suspicious or erroneous transactions by contacting your Relationship Manager as soon as possible.

-- You should provide information as requested by HSBC on any unauthorised, suspicious or erroneous transactions, such as the account affected, your identification information, the name or identity of any account user, details on any loss or misuse of account or Access Code, how such Access Code was recorded, and such other transaction and recipient details, as HSBC may request.
+You should provide information as requested by us on any unauthorised, suspicious or erroneous transactions, such as the account affected, your identification information, the name or identity of any account user, details on any loss or misuse of the account or Access Code, how the Access Code was recorded, and other transaction and recipient details, as we may request.

-- You should make a police report if HSBC requests such a report to be made to facilitate its claims investigation process.
+You should make a police report if requested by us to facilitate our claims investigation process.

-- HSBC has updated the General Terms and Conditions Governing Accounts in relation to accounts of sole proprietorship owned by an individual which will be effective 03 July 2019.
-You may also wish to refer to HSBC’s letter sent to you.
+We have updated the General Terms and Conditions Governing Accounts in relation to accounts of sole proprietorship owned by an individual, which were effective 03 July 2019.
+You may also wish to refer to the letter sent to you.

-- To opt for credit or balance notification via SMS, please complete the SMS alert service form in HSBC’s Download Centre: https://www.business.hsbc.com.sg/en-sg/sg/generic/download-centre.
-We will work on the transaction notification preferences you indicated on this form.
+To opt for credit or balance notifications via SMS, please complete the SMS alert service form in our download centre.
+We will follow the transaction notification preferences you indicated on this form.

-- Your Relationship Manager will assist you with any report of authorised, suspicious or erroneous transactions.
-HSBC should complete an investigation of any relevant claim on unauthorised e-payments within 21 business days for straightforward cases and 45 business days for complex cases, and inform you of the investigation outcome and your liability, if any.
-HSBC will credit your account with the loss arising from any unauthorised e-payment as soon as HSBC has completed its investigation and assessed that you are not liable for any loss.
-Where you do not agree with our assessment of liability, you and HSBC may proceed to commence other forms of dispute resolution, including mediation at FIDReC.
+Your Relationship Manager will assist you with any report of unauthorised, suspicious or erroneous transactions.
+We will complete an investigation of any relevant claim on unauthorised e-payments within 21 business days for straightforward cases and 45 business days for complex cases, and inform you of the investigation outcome and your liability if any.
+We will credit your account with the loss arising from any unauthorised e-payment as soon as we have completed our investigation and assessed that you are not liable for any loss.
+Where you do not agree with our assessment of liability, you and HSBC may proceed to other forms of dispute resolution, including mediation at FIDReC.

-- You will be liable for any amount exceeding S$1,000 if the loss arises from any action or omission by any independent third party (excluding HSBC) even if it is not a result of your failure to protect the account.
+You will be liable for any amount exceeding SGD1,000 if the loss arises from any action or omission by any independent third party (excluding HSBC) even if it is not a result of your failure to protect the account.

-- You will be liable for any amount if your recklessness was the primary case of the loss.
+You will be liable for any amount if your recklessness was the primary cause of the loss.